Word meaning: “formation of new sugar”

 Steps in gluconeogenesis (When precursor is pyruvate)

-Gluconeogenesis from pyruvate share 7 reversible steps of glycolysis and the 3 irreversible steps are bypassed by the separate sets of enzymes.
+Gluconeogenesis from pyruvate precurssor involves 7 reversible steps of glycolysis and the 3 irreversible steps.
+These steps are bypassed by different enzymes.

 The formation of phosphoenolpyruvate (PEP) from pyruvate (the reverse of the pyruvate kinase reaction) is endergonic and therefore requires free energy input.
 This is accomplished by first converting the pyruvate to oxaloacetate.